One Killed, Two Injured By 12-year-old Finnish School Shooter - UrduPoint

 Helsinki, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) A 12-year-old opened fire Tuesday at a school north of the Finnish capital Helsinki, killing a fellow student and seriously injuring two others before being taken into custody, police said.

-The Viertola school in Vantaa, Finland's fourth-largest city, has around 800 pupils and 90 staff.
-Children in grades one to nine, or aged seven to 15, attend the school.
+The Viertola school in Vantaa, Finland's fourth-largest city, has around 90 staff and 800 pupils in grades one to nine, or aged seven to 15.

 "Today, after 9:00 am, a shooting incident took place at a school... in which a sixth grader, a student of the school, died," Ilkka Koskimaki, chief of the Eastern Uusimaa police department, told a press conference, adding that two others were "seriously injured".